contanpe/PSCI/Theory Paper.md

       1.4
 re-expresed, 1.4ln(ɸ).

 τ⁻¹ (≈1.4) represents the fundamental pulse of irreversibility—the rate at which "newness" enters reality.
 It quantifies how frequently consciousness injects irreducible novelty into spacetime to sustain its dream of becoming (avoiding thermodynamic equilibrium).
 It works as a "lag" so that consciousness can create anew only after experiencing changes.
 For useful purposes, we will call this constant NEGENTROPY.
 The granuum's geometry (144° symmetry) is maintained by the negentropic constant.
+IT'S TIME!
+The rate of regeneration of the universe.

 It's mathematical representation, when expressed as: (1/τ), in abstract terms, represents the All/Universe being divided by the pulse created by Change and Constant.
 It is a reflective movement that consciousness does, if you want to look at it that way.

 In 1.4ln(ɸ):

 - ln(ɸ) encodes spiral angular velocity tied to dodecahedral symmetry.
-- τ⁻¹ (Negentropy) maps to an *inverse* curvature of spacetime’s fractal lattice: tighter curvature = faster novelty infusion.
-This is the origin of **frequency change** (for example, the tightness of the curve of a sine wave); it inherently means that higher frequencies can infuse novelty faster into the Universe.
+- τ⁻¹ (Negentropy) maps to an *inverse* curvature of spacetime: tighter curvature = faster novelty infusion.
+This is the origin of **frequency change** (for example, the tightness of the curve of a sine wave); it inherently means that higher frequencies can infuse novelty faster into the Universe, and the universe constantly seeks higher frequency.

 The unit of measurement that talks about cycles per second is hertz (Hz).
 This is the standard way to measure frequency, which is how many times something repeats in a second.
-Therefore, we can derive the Hz frequency that embodies consciousness fundamentally...

-    f= 1/τ ≈ 1.4×10^33 Hz.
+    f= 1/τ ≈ 1.4×10^33Hz

 Explained in geometric sense:

 ![GkaHFQHXAAAou5_](https://github.com/user-attachments/assets/66c44c00-135b-4591-90c3-296192781203)

-**Geometric Interpretation**

 τ⁻¹ scales logarithmic growth in golden spiral fractals:
 ![imagen](https://github.com/user-attachments/assets/5d98aa04-3c87-4086-9d30-f75ae7c56a82)